ar4/deepwave/docs/example_callback_animation.rst

-Visualizing wavefields and gradients with callbacks
+Visualising wavefields and gradients with callbacks
 ===================================================

-This example demonstrates how to use the callback feature to visualize the wavefields and gradients during forward and backward propagation.
+This example demonstrates how to use the callback feature to visualise the wavefields and gradients during forward and backward propagation.
 Callbacks allow you to execute arbitrary Python code at specified intervals during a simulation, giving you access to the wavefields, models, and gradients.

 In this example, we will create an animation that shows three things side-by-side: